MCegla-JW/movie-night-frontend/README.md

 Entity Relationship Diagram (ERD): Created an ERD to visualize the relationships between Users, Watchlist, Parties and Movies

-Wireframes: Developed wireframes in Miro to establish the basic layout and user flow through the application.
+Wireframes: Developed wireframes in Miro to establish the basic layout and user flow through the application

-Project Document: Created a comprehensive document detailing the user journey alongside the wireframes to help visualize the flow and functionalities.
+Project Document: Created a comprehensive document detailing the user journey alongside the wireframes to help visualize the flow and functionalities

-Project Management: Used Trello to organize tasks, track progress, and manage the project timeline effectively.
+Project Management: Used Trello to organize tasks, track progress, and manage the project timeline effectively

 # Build/Code Process

 ## Watchlist Rendering Challenge

 On the Discover page, movie data comes directly from the TMDB API, but the Watchlist pulls movies from Neon (PostgreSQL).
-Initially, movies in the Watchlist were not displaying correctly — images appeared as empty strips, and clicking them did not show details.
+Initially, movies in the Watchlist were not displaying correctly — images appeared as empty strips, and clicking them did not show details

 After debugging, I realized the issue was with the database models.
-I updated the MovieModal and MovieCard components to conditionally fetch and render movie data depending on whether it came from TMDB or the database, ensuring consistent display across the app.
+I updated the MovieModal and MovieCard components to conditionally fetch and render movie data depending on whether it came from TMDB or the database, ensuring consistent display across the app

 ```js
 const MovieModal = ({ movie, onClose, isOnWatchlist, addToWatchlist }) => {